JMarkstrom/freeradius/index.rst

    In the above example, input to script prompts such as :code:`Y` (Yes) is provided, including line breaks :code:`\n` (newline).
    If you do take this approach you have to stay on top of new prompts being introduced in later versions of the script!

+.. _configure-clients:

 Configuring client(s)
 =====================

-RADIUS clients such as your NAS or test tool must be added *both* to the SafeNet FreeRADIUS agent and to SAS/STA.
+RADIUS clients such as your NAS or test tool must be added to the SafeNet FreeRADIUS agent, and in addition the FreeRADIUS agent itself must be added as a client (auth node) to SAS/STA.
+To do so follow the below instructions:

 FreeRADIUS